Section I specialist school — the platform drafts your pack | EHCP Clarity

 What about non-section 41 independent schools?

 For independent special schools not on the section 41 list, you do not have a statutory right to request — but you can still ask.
-The LA must consider section 9 of the Education Act 1996 (general duty to consider parental wishes) but is not bound to name.
+The local authority must consider section 9 of the Education Act 1996 (general duty to consider parental wishes) but is not bound to name.
 See our guide to naming an independent school in an EHCP.

 Sources and further reading